namson0482/FileServer/README.md

 - type: hyperion360 => Unknown command
 - type: get foxit.tar.gz, son.tar.gz => It will download 2 files and save into folder FileServer/downloads.
 You can download multiple files.
 Use commas to separate file and file groups in a simple series of two or more items such as get file_name, file_name ...

-## If you want to run the application in Intellij
+## A other option, if you want to run the application in Intellij
 - Step 1: Import project such as Gradle.
 - Step 2: Execute fileserver.CommandDispatcherServer as per image below (pay attention for program arguments => 3001 3002 /home/son.vunam/Projects/workspace_intellij/FileServer/files):
 ![](images/2.png)